Editor's note: This story was updated October 2019.

-In day-to-day conversation we’re often asked, “How are you?”
-Most times we respond without thinking—we’re doing well and things are great.
-But when was the last time you really thought about your answer?
+In day to day conversation we’re often asked, “How are you?”
+We usually respond that we’re doing well and things are great, but when was the last time you really thought about your answer?

 Talking about your health may be difficult, and when it comes to our mental health, the experience can be highly charged.
-This was true for Kim, who was diagnosed with post-traumatic stress disorder (PTSD).
-She knows only too well how her answer can vary, especially in her workplace, a fast-paced healthcare facility.
+This was true for Kim, who was diagnosed with Post Traumatic Stress Disorder (PTSD).
+She knows only too well how her answer can vary, especially in the workplace.

-“Sometimes it’s hard to have that conversation, as for me emotions can be a trigger,” says Kim.
+“Sometimes it’s hard to have that conversation, as for me emotions can be a trigger,” shares Kim.
 “It could trigger me for the rest of the day, or longer.”

 “I was terrified how it might impact my job or how people might see me; there is still a stigma around mental illness.”

-Kim struggled for two years with her symptoms affecting her job, which raised issues related to job performance.
-These struggles were noticed by her co-worker, who desperately wanted to help but had no idea where to begin.
+Kim struggled for two years with her symptoms, which affected her job and raised issues around job performance.
+Her struggles were noticed by a co-worker, who desperately wanted to help, but had no idea where to begin.

 Under the supervision of her care providers, Kim took a year away from work and completed an outpatient Hope and Wellness program at Alberta Hospital.
 It was during that time she heard about creating a Wellness Recovery Action Plan (WRAP).
 This is a plan to help you choose who assists and supports you in your recovery as you work on a plan for wellness.

-Returning to work, Kim was encouraged to see that Mental Health First Aid courses were being offered for all staff and enrolled to take the course.
-“For someone struggling with mental illness, seeing this was being offered—I finally felt like we were getting somewhere.”
+Returning to work, Kim was encouraged to see that Mental Health First Aid courses were being offered to all staff, and enrolled in the course.
+“For someone struggling with mental illness, seeing this was being offered I finally felt like we were getting somewhere.”

 “I'd hide if I had a panic attack.
 When you're sick, that's when you need your supports the most.
 You hide and you're worse off.
 Now I don't have to hide.”

-Scott Aylwin, Senior Director, Addiction and Mental Health, sees the value this tool can add.
-For people returning to work, it underscores that they have people on their side.
+Scott Aylwin, Senior Director, Addiction & Mental Health, sees the value provided by this tool.
+For people returning to work, it underscores they have people on their side.

 “This can mean the difference between being successful in your job and not,” says Scott.
-“There are people who struggle on a daily basis, and the prevalence of that in the workplace is incredibly high.
+“There are people that struggle on a daily basis and the prevalence of that in the workplace is incredibly high.
 This is a tool that can help normalize the conversation.”

 For Kim, the experience has been transformational.
 “I'm glad that I shared it.
 It's something that has helped me stay here.
 Even if they didn't know how to use it, I know I have a tool that's going to support me.”